 It’s hard to say exactly what is and isn’t zakka — it seems to be an almost entirely gray area.
 In fact, the word comes from the root zatsu, which means “things that cannot be categorized” or “things mixed together with great variety.”
 The key element is that zakka provide a decorative value in addition to a functional one.
 Paraphrasing a description I read in one article: a plastic ashtray wouldn’t be considered zakka, but a plastic ashtray from Paris with a Pernod logo sourced from a market might be.
 Handcrafts can be zakka, as can packaging, such as a beautiful bottle for hand soap, or cigar box that is saved and used to store photos.
 But antiques aren’t always zakka, especially if they’re expensive.
 Stationery, cooking utensils, and toys can all be zakka.
 Even very humble things, like these plastic gelato spoons, can be zakka.

-The definition of zakka may be amorphous, but the underlying idea is simple, and is a shared philosophy of this blog: if you make good choices about the objects you surround yourself with, they will pay you back with joy.
+The definition may be amorphous, but the underlying concept of zakka is simple: if you make good choices about the objects you surround yourself with, they will pay you back with joy.
+(A shared philosophy of this blog!)
 Naoto Fukosawa expresses it beautifully on the copy for the exhibit:

 Through acts and experiences of searching for, selecting, buying, using, decorating, mixing and matching zakka, we rediscover the inherent allure of these miscellaneous things, and they in turn bring joy to our lives.